simonrho/jcnr-in-server/README.md

 JCNR_CPU_CORE_MASK="2,3,22,23"          # Vrouter fwd core mask.
 Comma-separated list.
 JCNR_VROUTER_DPDK_UIO_DRIVER="vfio-pci" # uio driver will be "vfio-pci" or "uio_pci_generic"
-JCNR_RESTORE_INTERFACES="true"          # Restore the interface original state. "true" or "false"
+JCNR_RESTORE_INTERFACES="true"          # Restore the interface original state. "true" or "false" JCNR_VROUTER_RESOURCE_MEMORY="default"  # Set the maximum memory limit & the initial memory request - e.g., "default", "6Gi"
+                                        # Keep the default value; this is only for low-memory server cases

 ```

 4. Move to the repository directory and execute the setup script with root permissions: